 It was an early rise for a day trip to Wilson’s Promontory National Park.
 At over 200km away from Melbourne, it was a long drive, but I had joined a small tour group and we got about getting to know each other as the hours passed.
 It was showery as we approached the National Park, but we made a stop to see some kangaroos.
 There was an emu wandering about the shrubs as well, and the kangaroos were hunkering down against the weather, so they were relatively hidden from us.
 Further along the road, we made a stop in order to take a hike through the forest and up to a rocky viewpoint.
 On a good day, we would have soaked in a spectacular view along the coastline and out to sea.
 As it was, we got rained on at the summit whilst we ate our lunch, and the low cloud denied us of an extensive view.
 Nonetheless, it was still possible to see how pretty the place was and as we headed back down the track to the van, the sun broke free and stayed out for the rest of the trip.
 We walked down to Leonard Bay and enjoyed a stroll along the beach as the wind blew in from the sea.
 By now the clouds had lifted, and we could see Great Glennie Island in the distance offshore.
 At the far end of the beach, we followed the path up onto the rocky peninsula, and cut over the headland towards Tidal River.
 Tidal River itself is essentially a large campground that nestles on the southern bank of the river of the same name.
 The walk took us along the north bank upstream where I saw my first kookaburra.
 I love the simple things that make me happy like spending time out in nature and seeing wildlife that I’ve never seen before.
 On crossing the bridge over the river we happened upon a wombat out for a late afternoon stroll.
 He went about his business of mowing the grass nonchalantly, showing little care for the group of people stood around him photographing him from every angle.
 We stayed with him until eventually he crossed the path and disappeared under a bush.
 I was chuffed; it was my first wombat.
 Little was I to know that I would see scores of them over the coming days.
 We got a final wander along another of the beaches in the area before boarding the bus for the long drive back to Melbourne in the dark.

 I spent several evenings in Melbourne sampling the amazing food that the city has to offer.
 There is simply too much choice.
-I had one of the most amazing Greek dishes ever at a restaurant in the Greek quarter where the owner insisted I get myself a Greek boyfriend.
+I had one of the most amazing Greek dishes ever at a restaurant in the Greek quarter where the owner insisted I get myself a Greek boyfriend (ironically my ex is Greek!).
 Another night I was undecided which style of food I wanted so I wandered through Chinatown only to find a Vietnamese street market down an alleyway.
 Every stall served a different food, and after eating one of the offerings, I worked my way down the whole alleyway, sampling the food at each stall.
 It was all so mouthwatering and to die for.
 The alleyway was packed with people squeezed into doorways and crammed against the neighbouring buildings waiting for and eating the delicious food.
 Another night it was the Italian quarter that was picked for dinner and during the day I wandered past cafes crammed full of people.
 It was unbelievable what was packed down some of the alleyways.